Jessica Lee Star/Digital Trends

-The iPhone 7 isn’t even out yet, but we’re already hearing a number of rumors about the iPhone 7S or the iPhone 8, which isn’t due out until 2017.
-It seems as though we’re in for some major changes with the iPhone 7S/8, including a switch over to OLED screens, a larger 5.8-inch iPhone, a return to glass backs, and more.
+The iPhone 7S or iPhone 8 may not be due out until later this year, but we are already hearing a number of rumors about Apple’s next flagships.
+It seems as though we’re in for some major changes with the iPhone 7S/8, including a switch to OLED screens, a larger 5.8-inch screen, curved glass backs, and more.

 Here’s everything we know so far about the new iPhones coming in 2017.